Xalbi/denga/README.md

 * The Angular CLI requires a minimum Node.js version of either v10.13 or v12.0.

-# Features

-* Monitor jobs
-* Display jobs details
-* Filter jobs by name and your own search keys
-* Requeue and delete jobs
-* Auto refresh with "toggle switch" (on/off)
-* WIP :fire:

 # TODO

 - [x] Setup config system (config file and/or command line arguments )